billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

-# CAN Bus Attack Detection Using GNN
+# Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning

 ## Project Overview

 ### Main Objective
-Design and develop a unified framework to detect both fabrication/masquerade attacks in the CAN bus that can be deployed on edge devices.
+Design and develop a unified framework to detect both masquerade attacks in the CAN bus that can be deployed on edge devices.
 We aim to model CAN message streams as CAN graph messages, embedding both node and edge attributes.
 From this, we can train a model using normal data to detect attacks in the test dataset.

 ### Key Questions & Hypothesis
-- **Question:** Can we detect fabrication/masquerade attacks in the CAN bus using a GNN graph classification approach?
+- **Question:** Can we detect masquerade attacks in the CAN bus using a graph ML?
 - **Hypothesis:**
   1. CAN messages graphs (embedding both node/edge attributes) may characterize normal/attack conditions in CAN.
   2. Fabrication/masquerade attacks scenarios can be framed as a GNN graph classification framework.